 Your child will have been given a user name and a password.

 It is important that the children remain hydrated and there are areas in all classrooms for children to keep a labelled water bottle from home.
 Please ensure that your child brings a water bottle into school.

 All children will be taking part in PE lessons.

 3W's day for P.E is every Tuesday.

 3P’s day for P.E is every Thursday.

 Please make sure that your child has a PE kit in school, which includes a change of footwear suitable for playing games.

 If your child wears earrings, these need to be removed for PE or covered up with tape – your child must be able to do this themselves.
 Long hair should be tied back.

 There are a number of children in school with nut allergies.
-If you send your child to school with a pack lunch, Please DO NOT send any biscuits and chocolate bars containing nuts, could be left at home.
+If you send your child to school with a pack lunch, Please DO NOT send any biscuits and chocolate bars containing nuts, or nut-based spreads in sandwiches.